-Favona homicide: Hunt for woman's killer continues two weeks on
+Favona, Auckland, murder: Innocent mother shot - the hunt for her killer

-Almost a fortnight after a South Auckland mother and grandmother was killed in her home, her killer remains at large.
+Police believe people know who was involved in the killing of an innocent mother and grandmother as she answered a knock on the door at her Auckland home.

-Justice for Meliame Fisi'ihoi remains elusive as police are yet to make an arrest or charge anyone in relation to her death.
+Almost six weeks after Meliame Fisi'ihoi was killed in her South Auckland home, her killer remains at large.
+Police are yet to make an arrest or charge anyone in relation to her death.

 The 57-year-old was gunned down in what is believed to have been a case of mistaken identity in the early hours of Wednesday, January 15.

 Authorities were called to a house on Calthorp Close, Favona, after reports of a gunshot.
-It would be the second shooting at the same property after a man was critically injured - but survived - when shot there early last month.
+It would be the second shooting at the same property after a man was critically injured - but survived - when shot there in December.

 The latest on the homicide investigation - dubbed "Operation Truro" - remains a call for those in the community to come forward with information.